Course Outline

 Format:

 A range of practice scenarios at the micro level will be placed on Canvas.
 Choose one scenario and form a small peer group to assist you with this simulated practice activity in class.
-E.g. one person will be the subject of the simulation, you will demonstrate social work skills, and another peer will be an onlooker who provides moral support, as well as appreciative and constructive feedback.

-Draw from Micro Method theory and a range of micro-level processes (taught through course readings, on-line mini-lectures and class activities) and demonstrate skills that seek to: build a constructive and purposeful relationship, demonstrate active listening skills and empathy, and utilise effective questioning techniques to dig deeper into the person’s story.
+Draw from theory and a range of micro-level processes (taught through course readings, on-line mini-lectures and class activities) and demonstrate skills that seek to: build a constructive and purposeful relationship, demonstrate active listening skills and empathy, and utilise effective questioning techniques to dig deeper into the person’s story.

 Once the simulation is concluded, facilitate a dialogue and elicit appreciative and critical feedback from your peers about your practice.